Black Heritage Trail of New Hampshire: History

 After the Portsmouth Black Heritage Trail was first established in the 1990s, it eventually included 24 sites within the city of Portsmouth, New Hampshire.
 The trail began in an effort to make the history of black people visible to residents and visitors to Portsmouth.
 As of 2024, there were markers in 14 additional towns and cities in New Hampshire and two markers in nearby Kittery, Maine.
-There are five more to be unveiled in 2025.
+There were five more scheduled to be unveiled in 2025.
 These markers were added as part of a Mapping Untold Stories program to share the rich history of Black people in New Hampshire.

 The first official tour outside of Portsmouth was in the town of Hancock, in western New Hampshire where Jack Ware, a formerly enslaved man, lived in the 1700s.

 The Black Heritage Trail of New Hampshire acquired its own separate location in the summer of 2018 when the organization moved into 222 Court Street in Portsmouth.
 The house at that address has historical value due to its age, being from 1740, and has connection to a Portsmouth minister.